xebialabs/overthere/README.md

 	<td>The port number Overthere starts with to find an available local port for setting up a tunnel.
 The default value is <code>1025</code>.</td>
 </tr>
 </table>

-<a name="troubleshooting"></a>
-# Troubleshooting Overthere

-This section lists a number of common configuration errors that can occur when using Overthere.
-Please let us know by [creating a ticket](https://github.com/xebialabs/overthere/issues) or by [sending us a pull request](https://github.com/xebialabs/overthere/pulls) if you have run into other connectivity issues when using Overthere.

-<a name="troubleshooting_ssh"></a>
-## SSH

-#### Cannot start a process on an SSH server because the server disconnects immediately.

-If the terminal type requested using the [__allocatePty__](#ssh_allocatePty) connection option or the [__allocateDefaultPty__](#ssh_allocateDefaultPty) connection option is not recognized by the SSH server, the connection will be dropped.
-Specifically, the `dummy` terminal type configured by [__allocateDefaultPty__] connection option, will cause OpenSSH on AIX and WinSSHD to drop the connection.
-Try a safe terminal type such as `vt220` instead.

-To verify the behaviour of your SSH server with respect to pty allocation, you can manually execute the <code>ssh</code> command with the `-T` (disable pty allocation) or `-t` (force pty allocation) flags.

-#### Command executed using SUDO or INTERACTIVE_SUDO fails with the message `sudo: sorry, you must have a tty to run sudo`

-The `sudo` command requires a tty to run.
-Set the [__allocatePty__](#ssh_allocatePty) connection option or the [__allocateDefaultPty__](#ssh_allocateDefaultPty) connection option to ask the SSH server allocate a pty.

-#### Command executed using SUDO or INTERACTIVE_SUDO appears to hang.

-This may be caused by the sudo command waiting for the user to enter his password to confirm his identity.
-There are two ways to solve this:

-1. Use the [`NOPASSWD`](http://www.gratisoft.us/sudo/sudoers.man.html#nopasswd_and_passwd) tag in your `/etc/sudoers` file.
-2. Use the [__INTERACTIVE_SUDO__](#ssh_host_setup_interactive_sudo) connection type instead of the [__SUDO__](ssh_host_setup_sudo) connection type.
-3. If you are already using the __INTERACTIVE_SUDO__ connection type and you still get this error, please verify that you have correctly configured the [__sudoPasswordPromptRegex__](#ssh_sudoPasswordPromptRegex) option.
-If you have trouble determining the proper value for the __sudoPasswordPromptRegex__ connection option, set the log level for the `com.xebialabs.overthere.ssh.SshInteractiveSudoPasswordHandlingStream` category to `TRACE` and examine the output.

-<a name="troubleshooting_cifs"></a>
-## CIFS

-#### CIFS connections are very slow to set up.

-The [JCIFS library](http://jcifs.samba.org), which Overthere uses to connect to CIFS shares, will try and query the Windows domain controller to resolve the hostname in SMB URLs.
-JCIFS will send packets over port 139 (one of the [NetBIOS over TCP/IP] ports) to query the <a href="http://en.wikipedia.org/wiki/Distributed_File_System_(Microsoft)">DFS</a>.
-If that port is blocked by a firewall, JCIFS will only fall back to using regular hostname resolution after a timeout has occurred.

-Set the following Java system property to prevent JCIFS from sending DFS query packets:
-`-Djcifs.smb.client.dfs.disabled=true`.

-See [this article on the JCIFS mailing list](http://lists.samba.org/archive/jcifs/2009-December/009029.html) for a more detailed explanation.

-<a name="troubleshooting_telnet"></a>
-## Telnet

-#### Telnet connection fails with the message `VT100/ANSI escape sequence found in output stream.
-Please configure the Windows Telnet server to use stream mode (tlntadmn config mode=stream).`

-The Telnet service has been configured to be in "Console" mode.
-Did you configure it as described in [the section on Telnet setup](#cifs_host_setup_telnet)?

-<a name="troubleshooting_krb"></a>
-## Kerberos

-#### Kerberos authentication fails with the message `Cannot get kdc for realm …`

-The Kerberos subsystem of Java cannot find the information for the realm in the `krb5.conf` file.
-The realm name is case sensitive.
-Does the case match the case in the `krb5.conf` file?

-#### Kerberos authentication fails with the message `Server not found in Kerberos database (7)`

-The service principal name for the remote host has not been added to Active Directory.
-Did you add the SPN as described in [the section on Kerberos setup for remote hosts](#cifs_host_setup_spn)?

-#### Kerberos authentication fails with the message `Message stream modified (41)`

-The realm name specified in [the Kerberos configuration on the source host](#cifs_host_setup_krb5) does not match the case of the Windows domain name.
-In most cases this can be fixed by specifying the realm name in all caps.

-#### Kerberos authentication fails with the message `Pre-authentication information was invalid (24)` or `Identifier doesn't match expected value (906)`

-The username or the password supplied was invalid.
-Did you supply the correct credentials?

-#### Kerberos authentication fails with the message `Unable to load realm info from SCDynamicStore`

-The Kerberos subsystem of Java cannot start up.
-Did you configure it as described in [the section on Kerberos setup for the source host](#cifs_host_setup_krb5)?

-#### Kerberos authentication fails with a 401 response code

-The Kerberos ticket is not accepted by the remote hosts.
-Did you set up the correct service principal names (SPNs) as described in [the section on Kerberos setup for remote hosts](#cifs_host_setup_spn)?
-The hostname is case insenstive, but it has to be the same as the one used as the `address` in the connection options, i.e. a simple hostname or a fully qualified domain name.

-#### I am not using Kerberos authentication and I still see messages saying `Unable to load realm info from SCDynamicStore`

-The Kerberos subsystem of Java cannot start up and the remote WinRM server is sending a Kerberos authentication challenge.
-If you are using local accounts, the authentication will proceed succesfully despite this message.
-To remove these messages either configure Kerberos as described in [the section on Kerberos setup for the source host](#cifs_host_setup_krb5) or disallow Kerberos on the WinRM server as described in step 4 of [the section on WinRM setup](#cifs_host_setup_winrm).

 <a name="release_history"></a>
 # Release History